dennisjamescox/myawos/v2/Docu/01_README_rPi_ADS1115_SSD1306.txt

                           [-triggeradaption TRIGGERADAPTION] [-loghit] [-logweather]
                           [-trafficlight TRAFFICLIGHT] [-PTTseconds PTTSECONDS] [-message]
                           -source {WLL,ECOWITT} -unit {imperial,metric} -lang
-                          {en_us,en_gb,de,it}
+                          {en,uk,de,it}

 optional arguments:
   -h, --help            show this help message and exit -triggerlevel TRIGGERLEVEL
-                        Optional: Triggerlevel at which a Speaker Signal should be interpreted as a Click - assume 15000 should be a good starting value; 15000 (1.88 V) is default.
+                        Optional: Triggerlevel at which a Speaker Signal should be interpreted as a Click - assume 10000 should be a good starting value; 15000 (1.88 V) is default.
   -triggeradaption TRIGGERADAPTION
                         Optional: allows adapiton of TRIGGERLEVEL by factor. eg. 0.6 / "1.0".